kevsofr/Sample.Api/README.md

 # Sample API

-This project is a sample API in .NET 8.
+This project is a sample API REST in .NET 8.

+There are 4 endpoints :
+- GET /api/values => Fetch all values
+- POST /api/values => Create a value
+- GET /api/values/{id} => Fetch a value by id
+- PUT /api/values/{id} => Update a value
+- DELETE /api/values/{id} => Delete a value by id

 This API is secured by JWT authentication.